 5 STEPS TO MAKE YOUR KITCHEN PANTRY HEALTHIER

 Apart from the obvious candidates (no wine and no chocolate – well the standard, milk variety anyway), there are lots of tweaks you can make to your larder contents to keep you eating healthily all year round.
-And it’s not just about the contents of your kitchen pantry, it’s how you store it and organise it too.
-Here are 5 easy peasy steps to make your kitchen pantry the healthiest it has ever been!
+And it’s not just about the contents of your kitchen pantry, it’s how you store it and organize it too.
+Here are 5 easy steps to make your kitchen pantry the healthiest it has ever been!

 Ditch out of date ingredients